 The high school course continuum provides both Honors and Advanced Placement (AP) classes to support students in attaining advanced levels of learning.
-The instruction for honors students is differentiated according to conceptual emphasis, pace, scope, instructional approach, and communication skills.
+The instruction for honors/AP students is differentiated according to conceptual emphasis, pace, scope, instructional approach, and communication skills.
 Course modifications include in-depth studies that require abstract and higher-order thinking skills.
 Opportunities are provided for students to work independently at an accelerated pace, to engage in rigorous and complex content and processes, and to develop authentic products that reflect students' understanding of key concepts.
-Honors Credit within a standard course is another option for students wishing to pursue advanced learning opportunities.
-Students may earn Honors credit on their transcripts by consistently performing at higher-levels (3.5 and above on a 4-point rubric scale) while enrolled in a non-honors course.
+Honors Credit within a standard course (where Honors credit is offered) is another option for students wishing to pursue advanced learning opportunities.
+Students may earn Honors credit on their transcripts by consistently performing at higher-levels (3.5 and above on a 4-point rubric scale) in those designated courses while enrolled in a non-honors course.

-How is instruction differentiated?
-What do honors students do that is different from students who do not earn honors credit?
-The honors student is expected to meet specific honors learning goals by consistently demonstrating the ability to use higher-order thinking and communication skills, for example: problem solving, applying skills in new contexts, and connecting curriculum to the real world.
-The learning goals are derived from the Catalina Foothills School District measurement topics and standards/benchmarks.
-Standard and Honors courses both begin with the same measurement topics and standards/benchmarks; however, honors learning goals are identified for each unit of study.
+The honors/AP student is expected to consistently demonstrate the ability to use higher-order thinking and communication skills, for example: problem solving, applying skills in new contexts, and connecting curriculum to the real world.
+AP goals are determined by the College Board and are aligned with state standards.
+Standard and Honors courses both begin with the same measurement topics and standards/benchmarks.
+In a standard level course, honors learning goals are identified for each unit of study.
 It is important to note that honors credit is not based on one single event, but on a steady approach to learning.
 Students experience both quantitative and qualitative differences during the course of study.